 git log --graph

-The --graph flag adds a little ASCII art to the log output, showing you the branching and merging.
-Note that if you don't include the --no-ff flag, it will appear as if all the commits made to feature-1 were actually made directly on master (see note above).
+flag adds a little ASCII art to the log output, showing you the branching and merging.
+Note that if you don't include the --no-ff

 GitHub Pull Requests

-Although git lets you merge commits from one branch to another, most professional teams use a pull request when merging feature work into the master branch.
+branch.
 A pull request facilitates a process called code review, where other developers review your changes, make comments, and ask you to correct anything they find problematic.
 Once your changes are approved, the reviewers will then merge your commits into the target branch.

 GitHub makes this process fairly easy through their pull request feature.
 Try using it by following these steps:

-• Make sure you are on the master branch (git checkout master)
+- Make sure you are on the

-• Push your new branch with the new commit to GitHub using this slightly different command:
+file, add it to the staging area, and commit it. - Push your new branch with the new commit to GitHub using this slightly different command:

 git push --set-upstream origin feature-2

-The --set-upstream flag tells git to create a new branch on your GitHub repo (the origin) named feature-2 and push all commits from the current local branch to it.
+flag tells git to create a new branch on your GitHub repo (the origin

-• Navigate to your repository on GitHub's web site, and choose the New Pull Request button.
+- Navigate to your repository on GitHub's web site, and choose the New Pull Request button.

-• Choose master as the base branch, and feature-2 as the compare branch.
-GitHub should automatically determine the set of commits to merge and let you know that the branches can be automatically merged.
+as the compare branch.
+GitHub should automatically determine the set of commits to merge and let you know that the branches can be automatically merged. - Choose the Create pull request button to finish creating the pull request.

 After you create the pull request, you can click on the Files Changed tab to see all the changes made to all files since the last merge.
 You can click on any line to add comments.

 Normally you would let those reviewing your pull request perform the actual merge once they've approved your changes, but for this tutorial, you can pretend you are your own reviewer.
-To merge the commits into the master branch, go back to the Conversation tab and choose the Merge pull request button.
+To merge the commits into the master

 Note that when you merge a pull request via the GitHub web site, the merge is done entirely on the server.
-Your local development clone will not yet have those changes in your local master branch.
-To get those changes from the server, switch to the master branch and use a git pull command:
+Your local development clone will not yet have those changes in your local master

 git checkout master